HeringtonPress/HeringtonPress.github.io/systems/olc/olc_classes/thief.md

 **On Toes**: If you do not attack in a round, you roll a d4 as armor dice on any attacks against you that you are aware of.

 **Gambler's Luck**: Once per real life hour you may reroll any roll.
-This is roll not dice so on a save you can reroll the d12 and/or any dice gambled.
+This is roll not dice so on a save you reroll the d12 and any dice gambled.

 **Deeper Pockets**: Gain an additional Quickdraw slot.
 This slot replaces a normal slot.